 READ MORE: 5 Reasons To Visit Playa Del Carmen

-Where To Eat And How Much Food Costs On Isla Holbox
+Where To Eat In Isla Holbox… And How Much Food Costs

 One of the most refreshing things about visiting Holbox is there are absolutely no chain restaurants or cafes.
 That means no Starbucks, Subway, McDonalds or Burger King.
 I fear it might not be long before one of them manages to get onto the island, but for now there’s a plethora of lovely local, independent options, from cafes and brunch spots to gelato shops, taco shacks, pizza places and fine-dining restaurants.